alibabacloudkorea/ACKC/Welcome file.md

 # SSH connection acceleration with GA including ACL

 As of 2020.07.05, there is no feature that control ACL(Access Control List) in Global Accelerator.
-However, when we think about connecting server via ssh for due to security reason, we need to allow
+However, if we think of working on server via ssh, we typically allow specific fixed IP range

 # Files